Aileen Marty: Career

-Honors and awards
+Recognition

 On March 26, 2015, Representative Mario Diaz-Balart of Florida honored Marty in the Congressional Record during a tribute for Women's History Month.
-Marty received the Florida International University's Worlds Ahead Faculty Award in 2015.
-Marty was recognized as a Distinguished Alumnus by the University of Miami Miller School of Medicine in 2003.
+She received the Florida International University's Worlds Ahead Faculty Award in 2015.
+Marty received a Distinguished Alumni Award from the University of Miami Miller School of Medicine in 2003.
 She received the 2021 Julia Tuttle Award from the Greater Miami Chamber of Commerce.
-In 2015, the Miami-Dade Parks and Recreation department honored Marty for her work on Ebola, malaria, and other diseases.
+In 2015, the Miami-Dade Parks and Recreation department honored her for her work on Ebola, malaria, and other diseases.
 In September 2021, singer Gloria Estefan nominated Marty for Good Morning Americas "Inspiration List".